Agus-Iskandar-D/zeller_calculator/README.md

 Now, Let's roll the drum to code!
 I devide every requarement into function

-###to validate the input number, I use while and if.
+### To validate the input number, I use while and if.
 I also use break to make the iteration focus on each input number

 ![input_validation](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/input%20validation.png)

-##NOTE:the validation date still validate within 1 and 31 for each month (sorry, I am still newbe tho, next it will be better ;))
+## NOTE:the validation date still validate within 1 and 31 for each month (sorry, I am still newbe tho, next it will be better ;))

 ###to identify leap year, I use condtional if with the formula of leap year

 ![leap year](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/leap%20year.png)

-##to identify the day, I use conditioal elif because teh condition more than one. and the condition use Zeller's congruence formula:
+## To identify the day, I use conditioal elif because teh condition more than one. and the condition use Zeller's congruence formula:

 ![zeller's](https://github.com/Agus-Iskandar-D/zeller_calculator/blob/main/zeller's.png)